jrroosevelt/VS2PCG/Card clarifications A-L.md

 # [Dust](http://vs.tcgbrowser.com/images/cards/medium/CV2-011.jpg)
 *Set: Crossover Vol. 2*
-Q: Can I include Dust in
+Q: Can I include Dust in Ahab's Hound pile if my MC is not a Mutant Resistance MC?

-A: Yes, if they had enough +1/+1 counters, those counters will become -1/-1 counters which can stun someone.
+A: No. The "Starting Main Character Required" restriction on the card is a deck building requirement which applies to the side piles as well.
+Even if Dust starts in a side pile,

 ^(Source: UDE FAQ)